Akhil-kukku/hacker_game/README.md

 # 🛡️ Self-Morphing AI Cybersecurity Engine v3.0

+**PRODUCTION-READY CYBERSECURITY PLATFORM**

 A real-world cybersecurity defense system featuring three AI-powered components that continuously evolve and adapt through advanced machine learning, genetic algorithms, and reinforcement learning.
-This is not a simulation - it's a production-ready cybersecurity platform for defending against known and unknown attacks while gathering intelligence and executing counterattacks.
+This is a **professional-grade cybersecurity platform** designed for deployment on enterprise networks, critical infrastructure, and next-generation devices to defend against known and unknown attacks while gathering intelligence and executing defensive countermeasures.

 ## 🎯 Overview

-The Self-Morphing AI Cybersecurity Engine is a real-world cybersecurity defense system with three main components that work together to protect against known and unknown attacks:
+The Self-Morphing AI Cybersecurity Engine is a **production-grade cybersecurity defense system** with three main components that work together to protect enterprise networks, critical infrastructure, and next-generation devices against known and unknown attacks:

+**⚠️ IMPORTANT: This is NOT gaming software.
+This is a professional cybersecurity platform designed for real-world deployment.**

 ### 🛡️ ORDER (Defense Engine) - Real-World Protection
 - **Advanced Threat Detection** using Isolation Forest, Random Forest, and Neural Networks